-You may desire a small image thumbnail that links to the full version of the image because of space constraints.
-Simply wrap the
+- Alternatively, you may desire a small image thumbnail that links to the full version of the image due to space constraints.
+To achieve this, simply wrap the

-target="_blank" This tells the link to open in a separate window.
+target="_blank"- This commands the link to open in a separate window

 <a href="https://www.google.com/images/srpr/logo11w.png" target="_blank"><img src="https://www.google.com/images/srpr/logo11w.png" height="50" width="150"/></a>

-You may not always have access to a picture’s url.
-In this case you will be required to host the picture on an image hosting service.
-Ideally, you host the images on your private or company servers such as Amazon S3.
-If that is not an option, there are many good free image hosting services available:
+- In the instances you do not have access to an image’s url, you will be required to host the picture on an image hosting service.
+As a best practice, we recommend hosting the images on your private or company servers such as Amazon S3.

 - Open Imgur.com